John Cooper (serial killer): Death of Flo Evans

 In May 2011, after Cooper was convicted of the four murders, it was revealed that police were considering reopening an inquiry into the unexplained death in 1989 of a woman who lived near Cooper and only two miles from Scoveston Park, the site of his 1985 murders.
 Flo Evans, a 72-year-old widow, died soon after Cooper murdered Peter and Gwenda Dixon in 1989, being found fully-clothed in a half-full cold bath in her cottage.
 Cooper and his wife Pat both knew Evans and would visit her regularly at her smallholding, with Cooper often completing odd-jobs for her.
 She was unexpectedly mentioned by Cooper in his trial as part of his own defence evidence, and during interviews he discussed how he had been in her house, when detectives were already aware of her suspicious death.
-Her home was in the centre of the area that Cooper committed his burglaries.
+Her home was in the centre of the area where Cooper committed his burglaries.
 The family of Evans had long suspected her death was suspicious and not an accident, particularly as she never took baths and as she would not have had any hot water at the time of her death, as no fire had been lit in the kitchen.
 Evans's death was officially recorded as accidental, with it said at the time that she must have slipped into the bath and hit her head and then drowned.
 Police contacted the widow's family after Cooper's conviction to discuss her death, saying there was "connectivity" between Cooper and Evans.

 In the 2021 documentary The Pembrokeshire Murders: Catching The Game Show Killer, shown on ITV after the broadcast of The Pembrokeshire Murders, the case of Flo Evans was again discussed.
 Detective Superintendent Steve Wilkins, who oversaw the investigation and convictions of Cooper in 2011, said that Evans was a likely fifth victim of Cooper.
 Evans did not lock her door, yet it was found to be locked when her body was discovered.
 Evans had mentioned to friends days before her murder that she couldn't find her house keys.
-Items of property were also taken from her house including money and shotguns, which fitted Cooper's Modus Operandi.
+Items of property were also taken from her house including money and shotguns, which fitted Cooper's modus operandi.
 Cooper regularly burgled the homes of people he knew and reacted violently if disturbed.
 It is thought Cooper would have known where Evans kept her money.
 Wilkins said that Cooper "had been at her house on the day she died" and stated that Evans's death should have been a murder inquiry, adding that her death "disturbs me greatly".